751 Comments

 Harrison Bradford

-Martinez, CA · a month ago
+Martinez, CA · 3 months ago

 dude is a savage